 Brand-named kits are limited in the products that they can use because they must stay under the umbrella of their own brand, which isn’t always a good thing.
 No one brand excels in every category.

 Why, then, would they use lower-quality items, even when that brand offers high-quality products in their catalog?
 I imagine that getting under a certain price point is likely a huge motivator.
-What are you more likely to buy — a compact $200 kit or an overflowing $500 behemoth?
+What are you more likely to buy on impulse — a compact $200 kit or an overflowing $500 behemoth?

 Are reptile kits a bad idea?